Colonialism: Types of colonialism

+Versus imperialism

 Socio-cultural evolution

+When colonists settled in pre-populated areas, the societies and cultures of the people in those areas permanently changed.
+Colonial practices directly and indirectly forced the colonized peoples to abandon their traditional cultures and established complex systems of power, so-called colonialities.
+For example, European colonizers in the United States implemented the residential schools program to force native children to assimilate into the hegemonic culture.

-As colonialism often played out in pre-populated areas, sociocultural evolution included the formation of various ethnically hybrid populations.
-Colonialism gave rise to culturally and ethnically mixed populations such as the mestizos of the Americas, as well as racially divided populations such as those found in French Algeria or in Southern Rhodesia.
+Cultural colonialism gave rise to culturally and ethnically mixed populations such as the mestizos of the Americas, as well as racially divided populations such as those found in French Algeria or in Southern Rhodesia.
 In fact, everywhere where colonial powers established a consistent and continued presence, hybrid communities existed.

 Notable examples in Asia include the Anglo-Burmese, Anglo-Indian, Burgher, Eurasian Singaporean, Filipino mestizo, Kristang, and Macanese peoples.
-In the Dutch East Indies (later Indonesia) the vast majority of "Dutch" settlers were in fact Eurasians known as Indo-Europeans, formally belonging to the European legal class in the colony (see also Indos in pre-colonial history and Indos in colonial history).
+In the Dutch East Indies (later Indonesia) the vast majority of "Dutch" settlers were in fact Eurasians known as Indo-Europeans, formally belonging to the European legal class in the colony.

 History

 Antiquity

 Activity that could be called colonialism has a long history, starting at least as early as the ancient Egyptians.
 Phoenicians, Greeks, and Romans founded colonies in antiquity.
 Phoenicia had an enterprising maritime trading-culture that spread across the Mediterranean from 1550 BC to 300 BC; later the Persian Empire and various Greek city-states continued on this line of setting up colonies.
 The Romans would soon follow, setting up coloniae throughout the Mediterranean, in North Africa, and in Western Asia.

+Medieval

-Beginning in the 7th century, Arabs colonized a substantial portion of the Middle East, North Africa, and parts of Asia and Europe.
-From the 9th century Vikings (Norsemen) established colonies in Britain, Ireland, Iceland, Greenland, North America, present-day Russia and Ukraine, France (Normandy) and Sicily.
+From the 9th century Vikings (Norsemen) such as Leif Erikson established colonies in Britain, Ireland, Iceland, Greenland, North America, present-day Russia and Ukraine, France (Normandy) and Sicily.
 In the 9th century a new wave of Mediterranean colonisation began, with competitors such as the Venetians, Genovese and Amalfians infiltrating the wealthy previously Byzantine or Eastern Roman islands and lands.
 European Crusaders set up colonial regimes in Outremer (in the Levant, 1097–1291) and in the Baltic littoral (12th century onwards).
 Venice began to dominate Dalmatia and reached its greatest nominal colonial extent at the conclusion of the Fourth Crusade in 1204, with the declaration of the acquisition of three octaves of the Byzantine Empire.

-Modernity

-More than a century before the Jamestown, Virginia settlement led by captain Christopher Newport, modern colonialism started with the Portuguese Prince Henry the Navigator (1394–1460), initiating the Age of Discovery and establishing African trading posts (1445 onwards).
-Spain (initially the Crown of Castile) and soon after Portugal encountered the Americas (1492 onwards) through sea travel and built trading posts or conquered large extents of land.
-For some people, it is this building of colonies across oceans that differentiates colonialism from other types of expansionism.
-Madrid and Lisbon divided the areas of these "new" lands between the Spanish and Portuguese Empires in 1494; other would-be colonial powers paid little heed to the theoretical demarcation.